 The programme is designed around three core modules and two optional modules.
-The core modules aim to support students in identifying their specific research questions through a critical review of the literature; develop the requisite knowledge, understanding and practical skills in appropriate research methods; and produce a compelling piece of advanced research.
-Optional modules allow you the opportunity to deepen your existing subject knowledge and broaden your appreciation of the study of education.
+The core modules aim to support students in identifying their specific research questions through a critical review of the literature; developing the requisite knowledge, understanding, and practical skills in appropriate research methods; and produce a compelling piece of advanced research.
+Optional modules allow students to deepen their existing subject knowledge and broaden their appreciation of the study of education.

-The MA in Education is a programme of advanced study for anyone who wishes to deepen their knowledge of education in general, and for those who wish to make connections between educational practice, theory and research.
+The MA in Education is a programme of advanced study for those who wanting to deepen their knowledge of education in general, and for those who wish to make connections between educational practice, theory, and research.

 How You Study

 Study schools include lectures, student presentations, seminars, visiting speakers, and workshops.
-An emphasis throughout is placed on encouraging students to share and discuss their own work and to provide structured activities that build on students’ research interests, and those of academic staff.
-Study Schools are attended by all postgraduate and research students in the School of Education and offer an intensive, friendly and energizing experience for everyone involved.
+An emphasis throughout is placed on encouraging students to share and discuss their own work, and to provide structured activities that build on students’ research interests, and those of academic staff.
+Study Schools are attended by all postgraduate and research students in the School of Education and offer an intensive, friendly, and energising experience for everyone involved.

-Between-study schools, fortnightly seminars are held for each module.
+Between study schools, fortnightly seminars are held for each module.
 These may be attended in person or remotely.
-These seminars are also available as recorded 'webinars' through the use of the Virtual Learning Environment (VLE).
-The VLE provides students with access to a range of structured resources, including many digitized texts and key readings.
+These seminars are also available as recorded 'webinars' through the University’s virtual learning environment and learning management system (Blackboard).
+Blackboard provides students with access to a range of structured resources, including many digitised texts and key readings.
 It is also used more interactively, as a means of extending the dialogues that are seen as crucial to students’ learning.

 Contact Hours and Independent Study

 Due to the nature of this programme weekly contact hours may vary.
-The postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
-As a general guide, for every hour in class students are expected to spend at least two-three hours in an independent study.
-For more detailed information specific to this course please contact the programme leader.
+Postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
+As a general guide, for every hour spent in class, students are expected to spend at least two to three hours in an independent study.
+For more detailed information specific to this course please contact the Programme Leader.